 Anti-inflammatory painkillers are used to treat arthritis, sprains, painful periods, and other painful conditions.
 Most people have no trouble taking these tablets.
 However, some people develop side-effects which can sometimes be serious.
-In particular - if you have any cardiovascular (heart, stroke or blood vessel condition) or certain gut conditions, or are elderly, then these medicines are prescribed with caution and only where there are no alternatives and at the lowest doses and durations necessary.
-Note: if you develop upper abdominal pains, pass blood or black stools, or vomit blood, then stop taking the tablets and see your doctor as soon as possible or go to the nearest casualty department.
+In particular - if you have any cardiovascular (heart, stroke or blood vessel condition) or certain gut conditions, or are elderly, these medicines are prescribed with caution and only where there are no alternatives and at the lowest doses and durations necessary.
+Note: if you develop upper tummy (abdominal) pains, pass blood or black stools (faeces), or bring up (vomit) blood, stop taking the tablets.
+Then, see your doctor as soon as possible or go to the nearest casualty department.

 What are anti-inflammatory painkillers?

 Anti-inflammatory painkillers are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
-There are over 20 types.
-They include: aceclofenac, acemetacin, aspirin (see also below), celecoxib, dexibuprofen, dexketoprofen, diclofenac, etodolac, etoricoxib, fenbufen, fenoprofen, flurbiprofen, ibuprofen, indometacin, ketoprofen, mefenamic acid, meloxicam, nabumetone, naproxen, piroxicam, sulindac, tenoxicam, and tiaprofenic acid.
+Anti-inflammatory painkillers include: aceclofenac, acemetacin, aspirin (see also below), celecoxib, dexibuprofen, dexketoprofen, diclofenac, etodolac, etoricoxib, fenoprofen, flurbiprofen, ibuprofen, indometacin, ketoprofen, mefenamic acid, meloxicam, nabumetone, naproxen, sulindac, tenoxicam, and tiaprofenic acid.
 Each of these also comes as different brand names.

-You need a prescription to get anti-inflammatories, apart from ibuprofen and aspirin, which you can also buy from pharmacies.
+You need a prescription to obtain anti-inflammatories, apart from ibuprofen and aspirin, which you can also buy from pharmacies.

 When are anti-inflammatory painkillers used?